 Please note that Sprintax does not automatically e-file your tax return.
-E-filing is not available for nonresidents so you must physically mail your taxes to the IRS.
+E-filing may be available for some types of filings but for others you must physically mail your taxes to the IRS.

 Remember that you have a legal obligation to file your tax forms for each year you are in the U.S. as an international student.
 If you do not file it can impact your future immigration status which can include, but is not limited to: denials of future requests for a Change of Status, denials of visa renewals, fines (including interest) on unreported income, etc.